The Eminem Show: Recording

 Eminem had started recording the album around the same time he was filming 8 Mile.
 Production was used for both the soundtrack of the film and his album.
 The album also saw Eminem take a substantially more predominant production role; most of it was self-produced, with his longtime collaborator Jeff Bass co-producing several tracks (mainly the songs which eventually became the released singles).
 Dr. Dre, in addition to being the album's executive producer, produced only three individual tracks: "Business", "Say What You Say", and "My Dad's Gone Crazy".
 Regarding his increase in producing, Eminem told Rolling Stone, "I actually know how to program a drum machine now.
 It used to be so simple—just writing lyrics and raps, laying vocals and leaving the studio was great.
 But now that I'm so into producing, it's a fucking job."

+Singles

+"Without Me" was released as the album's lead single on May 14, 2002.

+"Cleanin' Out My Closet" was released as the album's second single on July 29 of that same year.
+Releasing singles from this album went on a hiatus when "Lose Yourself" (one of the singles from 2002 soundtrack, 8 Mile: Music from and Inspired by the Motion Picture) was released on October 28.

+Releasing singles from this album resumed when "Superman" (which features Dina Rae) was released as the third single on January 21, 2003.

+"Sing for the Moment" was released as the fourth single on February 25 of that same year.

+"Business" was released as the fifth and final single on July 22, though it was unreleased in the United States.